 Example #1 – Overseas Trade

-So what the customer can do it, he can go to a bank and apply for a “letter of guarantee”.
-In this letter, it will be written that if the customer doesn’t pay the money then the bank is guaranteeing that the bank will pay.
-Once the customer has the letter, then he can send it to the supplier and in return supplier will send the goods to the customer as he will not have to worry about the default in payment.
+So what the customer can do it, he can go to a bank and apply for a “letter of guarantee.”
+In this letter, it will be written that if the customer doesn’t pay the money, then the bank is guaranteeing that the bank will pay.
+Once the customer has the letter, then he can send it to the supplier, and in return, the supplier will send the goods to the customer as he will not have to worry about the default in payment.
 Bank will charge a fee for this service from the customer.

 Example #2 – New Supplier in Business